Fraunhofer-ITMP/KNIME/README.md

 **KNIME** can be freely downloaded [here](https://www.knime.com/downloads).
 Registration can be redone every time but to install first time it is better to inform local IT to let them install (for Fraunhofer colleagues, especially).

-Importing the Workflow can be directly done from from within KNIME or from a web browser: (link from JR)
+Importing the Workflow can be directly done from within KNIME or from a web browser: (link from JR)